Saulidity/Saulidity/README.md

 ---
 * **🛡Free Quick Smart Contract Security Checks & Full Smart Contract Audit Report and Security Certificate**

 	We profoundly analyze your Smart Contract to detect vulnerabilities.
 Then, you can share your audit certificate and report with your investors and community.
-Also, we will 	  promote your project on our website and social media for FREE!!.

 * **📝Token & Smart Contract Development**